 Each dimension line (Dim Line) can have a different label format using the drop list for selection.
 Example, Base_Cabinets and Benchtops.

-To create your own default, edit the Dimension Tool - see Dimensions tutorial.
+To create your own default, edit the Dimension Tool - see Dimensions Tutorial.

 A label is placed along dimension lines showing details that can be customised before or after placement.